 This post may contain affiliate links.
-For more information, please see our privacy policy.
+Read my full disclosure policy.

 This light, lemony Chickpea Quinoa Salad is bursting with Middle Eastern flavors (preserved lemons + sumac!) and trust me when I say, you’ll want to serve this up all summer long.
 Healthy, vegan and super flavorful, this salad satisfies!
-Video!
+Video.

 Meet your new favorite salad!
 Not only will love how easy Chickpea Quinoa Salad is, I know you will fall in love with the flavors.
 Chickpeas and quinoa are tossed with cucumber, tomatoes, kalamatas, red onion, fresh dill and parsley and tossed in a very flavorful Preserved Lemon Dressing.
 Tart sumac (optional) gives it a sassy little punch.

-Lemony Chickpea Quinoa Salad | 60-second video
+Chickpea Quinoa Salad | 60-second video

 The best thing is, you probably have everything on hand to make this right now – and please don’t worry if you don’t have preserved lemons (take a peek at the recipe notes) but they do truly elevate here.